emnify/product-docs/docs/how-tos/two-factor-authentication.md

     <p>Download the Google Authenticator app from the <a href="https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&pli=1" target="_blank" rel="noopener noreferrer">Google Play Store</a> or <a href="https://apps.apple.com/app/google-authenticator/id388497605" target="_blank" rel="noopener noreferrer">App Store</a>.</p>
 </details>

-Assuming there are no errors, 2FA should be enabled for your account 🎉
+Assuming there are no errors, 2FA should be enabled for your account. 🎉

 <img
   src={require('./assets/portal-user-settings-2fa-enabled.png').default}